IgniteUI/igniteui-docfx/jp/components/splitter.md

     </igx-splitter-pane>
 </igx-splitter>
 ```
-The Initialization of the **igxSplitter** is done by using the **igx-splitter** tag.
-Multiple splitter panes can be defined under a single **igx-splitter**.
+**igxSplitter** is initialized with the **igx-splitter** tag.
+Multiple splitter panes can be defined under a single **igx-splitter** component.
 The content of the pane is templatable and will be rendered in its own resizable container.

 #### Orientation